 If you buy something through my links, I may earn an affiliate commission, at no cost to you.
 For more information, read the full disclosure here.

-I’ve worked as a Beauty Advisor in a local beauty store, and once in a while, we took out all the perfumes to clean and reorganize them.
-That was when I realized how many different types of perfume there are on the market.
+I used to work as a Beauty Advisor in a local beauty store, and once in a while, we would take out all of the perfumes to clean and reorganize them.
+It was then that I realized how many different types of perfume there are on the market.

-There are different perfume categories, subfamilies, sizes, etc., so not to overwhelm you right away, let me start by sharing the 7 different types of perfume we’re going to talk about in this post:
+There are different perfume categories, subfamilies, sizes, etc., but I don’t want to overwhelm you right away.
+Let me start by sharing the 7 different types of perfume we’re going to talk about in this post: